rucio/notifier/README.md

 You can also set up multiple Rucio Accounts to see notifications from them on the app.
 Simply add more accounts from __Add your Rucio account__ utility from the Login screen and log in to the app using any added account.

+#### App Description
+**Activities:**
+Check status of your REPLICATING and STUCK rules here.
+All the ongoing transfers are listed here.
+List updates every few minutes.
+You can also click the refresh button to force-refresh the status.

+**Notifications (Under Development):**
+Here you can check all the past updates on your rules, when the transfers completed, and when they got stuck.
+This section is currently under development and will be working in the next stable release.

+**My Account**:
+The section lists all your accounts, and displays information about your connected servers and the certificate location.
+Press `Esc` key to exit.

 ## Getting Started with Development
 Fork the repository or clone it directly to run on your system.